TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ![](./mask_store.png)

-This works exactly like a normal store, `k0` is used as a mask but it is always zero so we can ignore it.
-To make things more readable we can therefore turn this into a normal store.
+This works exactly like a regular store, with the added detail that `k0` is used as a mask.
+Though in our program it's always zero, so to make things more readable we can turn this into a regular store.
 Let's also add `xor` while we're at it.

 ```py
 if instr.mnemonic in ['vmovsd', 'vmovapd', 'vmovss', 'vmovdqa']: